Emmanuel-Roy/GEM5-Experiments/README.md

 I remember speaking to an AMD Research Engineer about how they were looking for someone with GEM5 Experience.

 With this in mind, I figured it would be interesting to learn how to use GEM5 to test out what I had learned in computer architecture with as close to a real world situation as I could reasonably get.

+I may also update this repository with additional CPU Configurations and tests for fun.

 ## What you can do with GEM5 (and by messing around with this script)